keysmusician/holbertonschool-higher_level_programming/0x0C-python-almost_a_circle/README.md

 * [Author](#author)

 ## About
-This project served to review all the concepts I learned in Python up to this point and as preparation forThe AirBnB project.
+This project served to review all the concepts I learned in Python up to this point and as preparation for the AirBnB project.

 ## Files